 Free Fishing Days

-On May 2, June 5-6, and Sept.
-25, 2021, Indiana will celebrate “Free Fishing Days.”
+Indiana celebrates “Free Fishing Days” in May, June and September.
 This is an excellent opportunity to learn how to fish or introduce the kids or a friend to the joys of fishing.
 On these free fishing days, Indiana residents do not need a license or a trout/salmon stamp to fish the state's public waters.
-All other days all anglers over 18 years of age must have and carry a state fishing license.
+Outside of "Free Fishing Days" all anglers over 18 years of age must have and carry a state fishing license with appropriate stamps.

 Fishing Spots in SoIN

-Southern Indiana, with its numerous lakes, creeks, and access to the Ohio River it is a prime spot for fishing!
+Southern Indiana, with its numerous lakes, creeks, and access to the Ohio River, is a prime spot for fishing!
 You can hook largemouth bass, bluegill, catfish, crappie, walleye, and more!

 All anglers over 18 years of age must have and carry a state fishing license.
 Check before you leave for each location’s individual fishing rules and regulations.